-- 1. Completion of one of the following requirements: - a.
-Grade 12 with Foundation Math 10 or equivalent, with a "C" grade or better; or - b.
-CCP/ABE Advanced Certificate; or - c.
-GED Certificate with Math 030 and Eng 030 or equivalent, with a "C" grade or better in each; or - Mature student applicants must consult with a CNC counsellor or advisor to determine their eligibility. - Submission of a statement of interest in the mining industry, supported by past activities and future career goals.
+- Completion of one of the following requirements: - a.
+Grade 12 with Foundation Math 10 or equivalent, with a "C" grade or higher or - b.
+CCP/ABE Advanced Certificate or - GED Certificate with Math 030 and Eng 030 or equivalent, with a "C" grade or higher in each or - Mature student applicants must consult with a CNC counsellor or advisor to determine their eligibility - Submission of a statement of interest in the mining industry, supported by past activities and future career goals.
 This statement should be no more than 250 words in length. - 3.
 Completion of a signed Health/Fitness Declaration.